Master Blender for Visual Investigation

 Free Knowledge Platform

-Begin your personal training for free with our extensive and ever growing library of resources.
-We've gathered the best tools, tutorials, and techniques from across the web and combined them with our own original content to give you everything you need to start using Blender for visual investigations.
-At the moment we are still working hard to finish the first version of this hub.
-Sign up with your email to get instant access when we open it up, or to request beta access — we use your email to track usage.
+Begin your personal training for free with our library of Blender resources aimed at visual investigation and data visualization.
+We've gathered a collection of forensic techniques, OSINT tools, tutorials, and workflows from across the web and combined them with our own original content to give you an excellent starting point to translate data into its 3D equivalent.
+Everything is marked, from beginner to pro.
+Send us a mail to get instant access when we open the hub, or request beta access — We don't use your email to spam, we use it to track usage.

 Ready-to-Use Resources

-Download project files, sample datasets, and reference materials to practice with and apply your skills to real-world investigations.
+For each section we aim to provide downloadable project files, sample datasets, and reference materials to practice with and train your skills with real-world investigations.
+Learning works better when you have a set goal in mind, however small it might be.

 Actionable Case Studies